Last updated on October 26, 2021.

 It is common to feel dizzy or unbalanced at times.
 You can get it from spinning around or from getting up too quickly.
-In some cases however, dizziness can be a symptom for something much more serious: here’s how to know the difference.
+In some cases, dizziness can be a symptom of something much more serious.
+Let’s learn more about dizziness 😵……

 What is dizziness?

 Dizziness is a feeling of lightheadedness that feels like you may be about to faint.
 It also brings loss of balance, difficulty walking straight and disorientation.
 It is usually mild and gets better without treatment.
-However, dizziness increases risks of falling and subsequent injuries.
+However, dizziness increases the risk of falling and subsequent injuries.

 What causes dizziness?

-– Heart-related problems: e.g. heart attack, heart muscle disease and irregular heartbeat.
+- Heart-related problems: e.g. heart attack, heart muscle disease, irregular heartbeat (arrhythmia) and atrial fibrillation.
 They affect the heart’s ability to pump blood out and reduce blood flow to the brain.

-– Blood pressure issues: e.g. poor blood circulation and a drop in blood pressure caused by severe bleeding, dehydration or standing up suddenly.
-Your body will not have enough blood, especially to the brain, which can cause lightheadedness.
+- Blood pressure issues: e.g. poor blood circulation and a drop in blood pressure caused by severe bleeding, dehydration or standing up suddenly.
+They cause lightheadedness when the body lacks blood, especially in the brain.

-– Inner ear problems: e.g. vertigo including benign paroxysmal positional vertigo, Meniere’s disease, disequilibrium and ear infections.
-Ears regulate equilibrium and balance therefore dizziness could be an indication of a problem in that area.
+- Inner ear problems: e.g. vertigo including benign paroxysmal positional vertigo, Meniere’s disease, disequilibrium and ear infections.
+Ears regulate equilibrium and balance, dizziness could be an indication of such a problem in that area.

 - Anemia or lack of iron due to reduced ability of red blood cells to carry oxygen.